-- 1. Remove the bottom end cap: - A. Wipe the outside of the bottom end cap (end cap without any connectors) and housing dry, being careful to remove any water at the seam between them. - B. Using a wrench on the white plastic bar, unthread the bottom end cap, rotating counter-clockwise. - C. Remove any water from the O-ring mating surfaces inside the housing with a lint-free cloth or tissue. - D. Put the end cap aside, being careful to protect the O-ring from damage or contamination.

-- A. Remove the three Phillips-head machine screws and washers from the battery cover plate inside the housing. - B. Pull on the plastic tab on the center cord to remove the battery pack from the housing.
+- 1. Remove the bottom end cap: - A. Wipe the outside of the bottom end cap (end cap without any connectors) and housing dry, being careful to remove any water at the seam between them. - B. Using a wrench on the white plastic bar, unthread the bottom end cap, rotating counter-clockwise. - C. Remove any water from the O-ring mating surfaces inside the housing with a lint-free cloth or tissue. - D. Put the end cap aside, being careful to protect the O-ring from damage or contamination. - 2.
+Remove the battery pack from the housing: - A. Remove the three Phillips-head machine screws and washers from the battery cover plate inside the housing. - B. Pull on the plastic tab on the center cord to remove the battery pack from the housing.

-Recharge the batteries: A. Connect the battery
+.
+Recharge the batteries: